zhoufeng1989/notes/concurrent_scala/notes/chapter2.md

 call this method while the thread is running, the exception is not thrown and the thread's interrupt flag is set.
 A thread that does not block must periodically query the interrupt flag with the isInterrupted method.”

+In the **graceful shutdown**, one thread sets the condition for the termination and then calls notify to wake up a worker thread.
+The worker thread then releases all its resources and terminates willingly.

+### Volatile variables
++   “writes to and reads from volatile variables cannot be reordered in a single thread.
++   Second, writing to a volatile variable is immediately visible to all the other threads.

+Reads and writes to variables marked as volatile are never reordered.
+If a write W to a volatile v variable is observed on another thread through a read R of the same variable, then all the writes that preceded the write W are guaranteed to be observed after the read R。